syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Loading-and-Saving/loading-and-saving-excel-files-in-drop-box-cloud-storage.md

 {% endhighlight %}
 {% endtabs %}

-A complete working example of how to load an Excel document from Drop Box Cloud Storage in ASP.NET Core is present on [this GitHub page]().
+A complete working example of how to load an Excel document from Dropbox Cloud Storage in ASP.NET Core is present on [this GitHub page]().

 By executing the program, you will get the **Excel document** as follows.

 ![Output File](Loading-and-Saving_images/Loading-and-Saving_images_img5.png)

-## Saving Excel document to Drop Box
+## Saving Excel document to Dropbox

-Steps to save an Excel document to Drop Box Cloud Storage.
+Steps to save an Excel document to Dropbox Cloud Storage.

 Step 1: Create a new ASP.NET Core Web Application (Model-View-Controller).